asifsha/asifsha.github.io/index.md

 ## About Me

 I have over 12 years of experience of working on web and desktop applications using Java script, Css, Html, C# and Sql Server.
-Currently working on Angular.
-I started contributing to open source projects for the last few months using React & React Native.
+Currently working on Angular and contributing to open source projects using React & React Native.

 ### Hacktoberfest